Brady Handgun Violence Prevention Act

 The Brady Handgun Violence Prevention Act (Pub.L.
 103–159, 107 Stat.
-1536, enacted November 30, 1993), often referred to as the Brady Act or the Brady Bill, is an Act of the United States Congress that mandated federal background checks on firearm purchasers in the United States, and imposed a five-day waiting period on purchases, until the National Instant Criminal Background Check System (NICS) was implemented in 1998.
+1536, enacted November 30, 1993), often referred to as the Brady Act, the Brady Bill or the Brady Handgun Bill, is an Act of the United States Congress that mandated federal background checks on firearm purchasers in the United States.
+It also imposed a five-day waiting period on purchases until the National Instant Criminal Background Check System (NICS) was implemented in 1998.
+Introduced by U.S. representative Chuck Schumer of New York, the Brady Act was a landmark legislative enactment during the Clinton administration.
 The act was appended to the end of Section 922 of title 18, United States Code.
 The intention of the act was to prevent persons with previous serious convictions from purchasing firearms.

-Legislative History
+Legislative history

 Various iterations of the Brady Bill were discussed and rejected by Congress between 1987 and 1993, when it finally became law.

 On February 4, 1987, two Ohio Democrats, Representative Edward F. Feighan and Senator Howard M. Metzenbaum, introduced the Brady Bill for the first time in the 100th Congress.
 In its original form, the Bill mandated a seven-day waiting period between the time a person applied for a handgun and the time the sale could be completed.
 The Bill was approved as an amendment to the Omnibus Drug Initiative Act by the House Judiciary Committee on a voice vote in June of the following year.
 However, on September 15, 1988, the Brady Bill was defeated in the House by a vote of 228-182.

 In March 1991, the Bill was introduced again into the House of Representatives by Representative Chuck Schumer, but was never brought to a vote.

 On February 22, 1993, the bill was reintroduced for the final time by Rep. Schumer leading to the final version being passed in the 103rd Congress on November 11, 1993.
 It was signed into law by President Bill Clinton on November 30, 1993, and the law went into effect on February 28, 1994.